Mali Human Rights

 General Country Conditions

-The Republic of Mali is home to more than 12.7 million people.
-Malians face numerous challenges relating primarily to poverty.
-Mali ranks 178 out of 182 countries in the UN Human Development Index.
-The average life expectancy is less than 53 years, and the mortality rate for children under five is 198 per 1,000 live births.
-About one-quarter of the adult population is literate.
-Mali has been a constitutional democracy since 1991, and the reelection of President Amadou Toumani Toure in 2007 was judged to be primarily free and fair.
-However, armed conflict in the Kidal Region between government forces and rebels remains a threat to stability in the north.
-In addition, the terrorist group al-Qa'ida in the Maghreb continues to target civilians in Mali and neighboring countries.
+The Republic of Mali is home to more than 15 million people.
+Malians face numerous challenges relating to poverty and insecurity.
+Mali ranks 176 out of 187 countries in the UN Human Development Index.
+The average life expectancy is less than 57 years, and the mortality rate for children under five is 123 per 1,000 live births.

 Human Rights Concerns